 Custom Soup Spoons (Etsy)

-Soup connoisseurs are often souper picky about their soup spoons.
-The bowl has to be just so.
+Soup connoisseurs are often souper picky about their soupware (makin’ up words that should exist!).
+The bowl of the spoon has to be just so.
 The handle has to be comfortable and long enough not to get lost in the soup bowl (or mug!).

 Box Grater (Amazon)

 A box grater is a basic but very handy kitchen item, especially if a food processor with grating disks is out of the question.
-They’re deceptively tricky, though.
+They’re deceptively tricky to select, though.
 You need rubber footing so the box doesn’t slip.
 Sharp blades that stay sharp.
 And a wide handle to comfortably accommodate a variety of hand sizes.
+The OXO model I own, above, comes with 1-cup container that attaches to the bottom to catch the grates (not shown).

 Clip-on Strainer (Amazon)